The (Hidden)History of Let's Dance L.A.

 Messing With Celebrities pt 1

-In 1994 Dance Action Magazine’s Cay Cannon asked me if Canadian Champions Jean Marc Genereux and France Mousseau could do a show for us.
+In 1994 Dance Action Magazine’s Cay Cannon asked me if Canadian Champions Jean-Marc Genereux and France Mousseau could do a show for us.
 Being that I had competed with them and we were friends.
 I quickly agreed.
 The plan was that they would do both a Latin and Ballroom show.
 When they arrived that night we had a full house.
-Before they performed the Ballroom set, I announced that since they were FRENCH Canadiens, we would play their National Anthem, much like they do a International sport matches.
-What they didn’t realize is that Robert and I had planed to have a little fun.
+Before they performed the Ballroom set, I announced that since they were FRENCH-Canadiens, we would play their National Anthem, much like they do at International sports matches.
+What they didn’t realize is that Robert and I had planned to have a little fun.